E2nuu/itunu-automation-portfolio/case-studies/README.md

 - **[HTML → PDF Microservice (Self-Hosted)](https://github.com/E2nuu/itunu-automation-portfolio/tree/main/case-studies/HTML%20%E2%86%92%20PDF%20Microservice%20(Self-Hosted))**
   A self-hosted, Docker-packaged microservice that converts raw HTML into PDF documents via a secure HTTP API.
 Built for automation workflows and backend systems, with a focus on reliability, clean integration, sealed distribution, and production-ready deployment without relying on external PDF SaaS tools.

-> More case studies coming soon.
+> More case studies coming soon...

 > [!NOTE]
 > These are not tutorials or toy examples.
 They represent **production-minded work**, built with an automation-first and reliability-focused approach.